Fencing for Pigs ~ Which Type Is Best for Your Farm?

 Reasons for Pig Fencing

 Before deciding which fencing for pigs is right for you, you should know a few things about pigs.
-For starters, they are gifted escape artists.
-Pigs are highly intelligent creatures who seek ways to get out of their enclosure.
+For starters, they are curious and gifted escape artists.
+Pigs are highly intelligent creatures who seek ways to explore which can end up with them getting out of their enclosure.

 On the plus side, if you provide your pigs with everything they need within their pasture, they’ll hardly ever find a reason to leave it.
 Here are just a few reasons pigs might want to escape a pasture: